BlackNellore/MaxProfitFeeding/README.md

 ### Running
 1. Adjust your input in the file **"./input.xlsx"**:
     1. Sheet "Feeds": Choose the available feeds setting the ID, it will automatically retrieve the name from sheet "FeedLibrary" (NASEM, 2016).
     Set minimum and maximum concentration allowed (between 0 and 1), and feed cost \[US$/kg\].
+    The column "Feed Scenario" aggregates all feedstuff that belong to a particular scenario.
+    This index will be matched with the one in the sheet "Scenario"
     2. Sheet "Scenario":
         * ID: Scenario ID \[int\]
+        * Feed Scenario: Define with feed scenario should be match in the sheet "Feeds" \[int\]
         * Breed: Breed Name (does not affect result)
         * SBW: Shrunk Bodyweight \[100; 800\]
         * BCS: Body Condition Score \[0; 9\]